symphonyoss/App-Integrations-Universal/README.md

 ## What formats and events it support and what it produces
 Every integration will receive a message sent in a specific format (depending on the system it ingests) and will usually convert it into a Symphony MessageML before it reaches the Symphony platform.
 It will also, usually, identify the kind of message based on an "event" identifier, which varies based on the third-party system.

-The Universal Webhook in the other hand does not support any special events, and it merely forwards the message received (if valid).
+The Universal Webhook on the other hand does not support any special events, and it merely forwards the message received (if valid).
 You can send in either messageMLv2 content, or legacy messageMLv1 content.

 #### How to send messages into Symphony using the universal webhook